mzebinisa/ICA2_April2023_UoE/README.md

 1. Download the file oqsil.py or tar genome-qc-uoe-pg-project.tar.gz to your working directory.

-Once the file is downloaded, extract the files: using tar -xvf B116564-2022.ICA2resit.tar.gz Read through and follow the manual to perform analysis.
+Once the file is downloaded, extract the files: using tar -xvf genome-qc-uoe-pg-project.tar.gz Read through and follow the manual to perform analysis.